dalekjs/skaro/Readme.md

 convenience [implementation]

 * exporting the dalek.* objects (e.g. `dalek.is`, `dalek.assert`, …) to [global](http://nodejs.org/api/globals.html#globals_global) scope. *The test-file loader could export to global scope before loading files and revert that after the files were loaded.*
+* include web server, so one can simply `--serve directory` (including setting the baseUrl for tests)

 ---